pjfanning/sbt-pekko-build/README.md

 * Mima builds on sbt-mima-plugin and provides support for looking up exclude files in `mima-filters` directories.
     - see https://github.com/apache/incubator-pekko/blob/main/CONTRIBUTING.md#binary-compatibility

-v0.3.0 and above also containe an autoplugin that enables Scala compile inling (Scala 2 only).
+v0.3.0 and above also contains an autoplugin that enables Scala compile inlining (Scala 2 only).
 This behaviour cannot be enabled on any Pekko 1.0.x module.

 The default is:
 ```